CONSTITUTION

 Article 18.

-Convening General Meetings.
+Convening a General Meeting.

 Article 19.

-Amendment to the Articles.
+Amendment to the Articles of Association.

 Article 20.